 Attendees want to access knowledge, and are instead thrown into a shark tank, challenged to discern sales hype from fact at every turn.
 It’s hard to realize the extent to which your experience has been bought and sold, pushing you to engage with different sales messages.
 Letters under your door, banners on staircase railings…I have even seen bathroom decals promoting an event sponsor.
 Is nothing sacred?!

 Now, we turn to the motivation behind participating in these events.
 Event promotion companies profit by luring sponsors and attendees to pay as much as possible.
 With a cash sponsor bringing in so much more revenue than an individual attendee, it’s no surprise that the event companies are working harder to recruit sponsors.
 In turn, sponsors only agree to pay for these opportunities with the promise of full access to attendees, so they can pitch them on products or services.
 Last, and unfortunately least, attendees agree to pay the registration fees because they want education on the products they’re interested in.
 It should be no surprise to learn that outcome is seldom the reality.

 For a long time, SAP BPC users had no choice when considering conferences.
 They were often pushed into weeklong general software conferences featuring one or two sessions around SAP BPC, making it nearly impossible to achieve a reasonable ROI, and even harder to make use of networking opportunities.
 With the EPM Leadership Summit, there’s a better way.
-Join us March 12-15 for the largest annual gathering of SAP BPC users in the world!
+Join us May 14-16 for the largest annual gathering of SAP BPC users in the EMEA region!

 David Den Boer founded Column5 Consulting in 2005.
 Under David´s leadership, Column5 has evolved beyond its reputation for technically superior solutions to be an influential global provider of high—value EPM solutions.
 His prior experience includes consulting experience as Director of Services at OutlookSoft from 2000 to 2005.